 On 6 September 2012 André released a digital single, titled "America", in aid of United States President Barack Obama's re-election campaign with all proceeds from the sale of the digital single being donated to the campaign.
 The digital single was made available through andrecymone.bandcamp.com.
 A new song titled ""American Dream", was made available from 26 September 2012 onwards as a free download on andrecymone.bandcamp.com.

-On 9 March 2013, André will play at the 2nd Annual Benefit 2 Celebrate Life held in First Avenue, Minneapolis (MN), USA.
+On 9 March 2013, André played play at the 2nd Annual Benefit 2 Celebrate Life held in First Avenue, Minneapolis (MN), USA.